MicrosoftDocs/cpp-docs.it-it/docs/data/oledb/ierrorrecordsimpl-class.md

 #### <a name="parameters"></a>Parametri

 *rCurError*<br/>
-Un' `ERRORINFO` record in un `IErrorInfo` interfaccia.
+Record `ERRORINFO` in un'interfaccia `IErrorInfo`.

 ### <a name="return-value"></a>Valore restituito

-Un puntatore a una stringa che descrive l'errore.
+Puntatore a una stringa che descrive l'errore.

-## <a name="geterrorguid"></a> IErrorRecordsImpl::GetErrorGUID
+## <a name="geterrorguid"></a>IErrorRecordsImpl:: GetErrorGUID

-Ottiene l'errore GUID da un record di errore.
+Ottiene il GUID dell'errore da un record di errore.

 ### <a name="syntax"></a>Sintassi